Amazon isn't the

 YOUNG ADULT NONFICTION

 Mr. Carter's many and varied nonfiction books have won numerous honors.
 His respected books on military and political history include The War of 1812: Second Fight for Independence, winner of an Outstanding Achievement in Children's Literature Award from the Wisconsin Library Association, and The Spanish-American War: Imperial Ambitions, named Best Juvenile Nonfiction Book of the Year by the Council for Wisconsin Writers.
-The Civil War: American Tragedy has become a standard introductions to the war for grade-school children.
+The Civil War: American Tragedy has become a standard introduction to the war for grade-school children.
+Please see Books of Alden Carter

 PICTURE BOOKS